What is a British White?

 What Makes a British White

 British Whites are one of the oldest breeds of cattle native the United Kingdom.
 Their survival as a pure breed wild cattle from ancient times has made them resilient, hardy and productive.
-They are considered a rare breed and are on the Rare Breed Trust critical list in Australia and on the watch list of the Rare Breeds Survival Trust in the UK.
+They are considered a rare breed and are on the Rare Breed Trust “At Risk” list in Australia and on the “At Risk” list of the Rare Breeds Survival Trust in the UK.

 Naturally polled (no horns), large and gentle natured the British White has the uncommon characteristic of being both a beef and milking cow.